 Editor’s note: This is Part 1 of “a trip to…” series by Ted Delanghe, where the former Air Force pilot recalls extraordinary memories and lessons learned from his time spent flying over 50 different aircraft types around the world.
-To read part 2, click here.
+Click to read part 2, part 3, and part 4.

 Ask just about any Canadian what living north of the Arctic Circle would be like, and you would probably get an answer like, “Cold, very cold, and extremely cold.”
 Par for the course for living north of 66 degrees latitude.
 So, when I heard from my good friend Don Fair that Tromsø, Norway, was a university town almost five degrees north of that — where the sun never sets in June and July, and with an average temp of only -5 C (23 F) in the coldest month — I had to check it out.

 It was the summer of 1978 and as luck would have it, I was living in Germany at the time flying CF-104s with the Canadian Armed Forces, and Don was flying F5s on exchange with the Norwegian Air Force.
 The plan was for me to head north in late June and rendezvous with Don at Sola Air Station in southern Norway, and together make our way to the land of the midnight sun.

 The trip began early on June 9 in 441 Squadron Operations at Canadian Forces Base Baden, awaiting a break in the weather.
 Muggy, yet with a chill; fog so dense you could almost squeeze the water out of the air; visibility: 200 yards at best.
 A bit eerie with an absolute stillness, and ominously dark — courtesy of 20,000-plus feet of heavy nimbostratus in the Rhein valley.